prabhatopms/Skillate-Button/README.md

 * iconColor

 iconName takes in the font-awesome name of the icon as it is.
 Before you pass a name, make sure to import that icon first in the FAIcon file.
-If iconName is defined and no text is defined in the button then only icon button renders. iconAlign is either left (default) or right iconColor also takes in a string, which can be again defined as a mapping in FAIcon file.
+If iconName is defined and no text is defined in the button then only icon button renders.

+iconAlign is either left (default) or right.

+iconColor also takes in a string, which can be again defined as a mapping in FAIcon file.

 ### Other Props